RaeanneZ/FoodNav/README.md

     - Display of macros of each food added
     - Tracking of users’ sugar level after each meal (Diabetic Friendly Diet Plan only)

-3. **Customize your Goals / Diet plan**
+2. **Customize your Goals / Diet plan**

 Choose your desired diet plan and allow us to support you in making the change.
 Other than those popular diet plans, we have identified High Cholesterol Friendly Diet,  High Blood Pressure Friendly Diet and Diabetic Friendly Diet.
 These are the most common long term conditions that 	Singaporeans suffer from.

 This prototype will primarily focus on Diabetic Friendly Diet which includes:

-    - Proposed target of daily intake of carbs,  proteins and fats
+    - Proposed target of daily intake of carbs,  proteins and fats based on gender.
+Diabetic Friendly Diet is low carbs(<=130g/2000kcal), low sugar(<=50g/2000kcal) and limited processed food.
-    - Proposed target total calories intake
+    - Proposed target total calories intake based on gender
     - Additional field to track users’ sugar level after each meal under food log

-4. **Track your progress**
+3. **Track your progress**

    Users can track and analyze their daily nutrition and calories intake through:
    - Dashboard, it provides a quick summary at a glance on Today progress as well as a summary view of each meal
-   - Daily Missions achievement to motivate users’ in keeping to their desired diet plan
+   - Daily Reminders to ensure users keep to their desired diet plan

-5. **Dark Mode**
+4. **Dark Mode**

    Users are able to switch between light and dark mode